-Know where the stars are at any time of night
+Know where the stars are at any time of day

-Over 700 stars and almost 250 celestial objects are marked on the map, with objects that are worth observing with binoculars or a telescope specially marked.
+Over 700 stars and almost 250 celestial objects are marked on the map – objects that are worth observing with binoculars or a telescope are specially marked.
 The colours are designed for night-time lighting with a red torch so as not to disturb the eyes' adjustment to the darkness.
-Unlike most star charts, whose reference point is 50° north and 15° east outside the German-speaking area, the Oculum sky chart is designed for 10° east.
+Unlike most star charts, whose reference point is 50° north and 15° east outside the German-speaking world, the Oculum sky chart is designed for 10° east.
 A unique feature is a special correction scale that allows you to adjust the correction for the longitude of your observation location without having to calculate it.

-The Rotating Sky Map is also a versatile celestial mechanics tool: sunrise and sunset times and twilight times are easy to determine.
+The rotating sky map is also a versatile astronomical tool: sunrise and sunset times and twilight hours are easy to determine.

 Our expert comment: